 The primary use of cilantro in Latin American cooking is the leaves.
 We have a special variety that is bred to maximize foliage production and not bolt.
-In our trials, this variety produced three times the yield of regular cilantro over a much longer period.
+In our trials, Large Leaf Cilantro produced three times the yield of regular cilantro over a much longer period.
 It is often used in combination with tomatillo, tomatoes, and chiles, creating unforgettable sauces.
 It is also known as Mexican parsley or Chinese parsley.
-Bolted plants produces flowers that are attractive to beneficial insects.
-150 seeds
+Bolted plants produce flowers that are attractive to beneficial insects.

 Germination: 7-10 days

 Starting Indoors: Start indoors 3-4 weeks before the last frost.
 Sow a few seeds per cell/pot.
 Using peat, cow, or paper pots can help with the stress of transplanting, they grow delicate roots and successful transplanting may be challenging.
 Transplant seedlings out mid/late spring, 2-4” apart.

 Sowing Outdoors: Spring when the soil temperature reaches 60ºF.
 Sow 1” apart.

 Soil Needs: Large Leaf Cilantro needs average to fertile, well-drained soil

 Harvest: Start harvesting at any stage; from microgreen size, baby leave size to mature.
 Use fresh, dried, or freeze.

 Uses: Culinary, edible flowers, flowers attract bees and beneficial insects

 Care: Keep watered during dry periods, helps to prevent early bolting.
 Removing flower stalks helps keep the plant producing leaves for a longer period.